Stay updated on what is trending in health. Discover tips and resources for a healthier, balanced life.

 Common Symptoms to Watch For

-Here’s the tricky part—early colon cancer often has no symptoms.
-That’s why regular screening is so important.
-But as the cancer grows, symptoms might include:
+Here’s the tricky part—early colon cancer often has no symptoms at all.
+That’s why routine screening is one of the best ways to catch it early.
+Still, as the cancer grows, some warning signs may begin to appear:

 How Is Colon Cancer Diagnosed?